HL7/smart-app-launch/input/pages/best-practices.md

 The choice of app architecture should be based based on context.
 Apps that already need to manage data in the cloud should consider a confidential client architecture; apps that don't should consider a purely-on-device architecture.
 But this decision only works if refresh tokens are available in either case; otherwise, app developers will switch architectures just to be able to maintain persistent access, even if the overall security posture is diminished.

+## Best Practices

+This page reflects best practices established at the time of publication.
+For up-to-date community discussion, see [SMART on FHIR Best Practices on the HL7 Confluence Site](https://confluence.hl7.org/display/FHIRI/SMART+on+FHIR+Best+Practices)

 ### Best practices for server developers include

 * Remind users which apps have offline access (keeping in mind that too many reminders lead to alert fatigue)